-Part II in our Wealth Psychology series: Professor Lisa Kramer explains why we may react differently to financial information depending on how it is delivered.
+From our Wealth Psychology series: University of Toronto’s Lisa Kramer explains why we sometimes react differently to financial information depending on how it is delivered.
 Find out how you can reframe your finances.

 Imagine you're in the grocery store, thirsty for a drink and looking for a healthy beverage.
 One bottle of juice in the fridge reads 95% sugar-free.
 Another contains 5% sugar.
 Which sounds healthier?
 The 95% sugar-free one, right?
 Of course, they're both the same.